Reports: WNBA proposes plan for 22-game season to begin in late July

 The WNBA is among the last pro sports leagues to determine a plan to play its 2020 season.

 The Storm was 18-16 last year, losing in the opening round of the playoffs.
-All-Stars in point guard Sue Bird (knee) and post Breanna Stewart (Achilles) are expected to return to the lineup.
+Point guard Sue Bird (knee) and post Breanna Stewart (Achilles) — the team’s two biggest stars who missed last season due to injury — are expected to return to the lineup.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.